Hi!

 https://www.ceu.edu/2021-excellence

-I use my background in statistical physics and complexity science to describe social networks, model sustainable urban systems and understand the human brain.
+I use my background in statistical physics and complexity science to describe social networks and understand the human brain.
 I am an expert of generalised network structures (networks, but 'beyond simple networks'!), including multilayer networks and higher-order networks.
 I also work a lot on understanding how network structure affects and determines dynamics and the emergence of often unexpected collective behavior.
-My favorite dynamical processes are concerned with the modeling of human behavior, including epidemic spreading, social and cultural dynamics, innovation dynamics, evolutionary game theory and cooperation, but I have also worked a lot on random walk and diffusion, reaction-diffusion and pattern formation, synchronization (this one also describes the brain, e.g. epilepsy!).
+My favorite dynamical processes are concerned with the modeling of human behavior, including epidemic spreading, social and cultural dynamics, innovation dynamics and evolutionary game theory, but I have also worked a lot on random walk and diffusion, reaction-diffusion and pattern formation, synchronization (this one also describes the brain, e.g. epilepsy!).
 I also work with datasets on ecological networks, large-scale publication data, online and offline social interactions and escape rooms...

 I was the main advisor of Milan Janosov (PhD completed in 2020), Luis Natera (PhD completed in 2021) and Rebeka Szabo (PhD completed in 2022).
-Currently I am the main advisor of 3 more PhD students at CEU (Sandeep Chowdhary, Leonardo Di Gaetano and Onkar Sadekar), and the co-PhD advisor of Francesco Lotito from University of Trento.
+Currently I am the main advisor of several other PhD students.
 Two of the PhD students working under my supervision have received the CEU Advanced Award for Doctoral Students.

 My current website is experiencing a major refurbishment to come back stronger and brighter (!), but luckily my Google Scholar's profile can still be useful to track my most recent research.